Best credit cards UK 2025: Rated by experts

 • Account fee: £0.

 • Why we like it: An accessible and easy-to-use card that rewards your everyday spending with cashback.
-With no annual fee, you can also keep your costs low, provided you pay off your balance in full each month.
+If you spend £500 a month on the card, you stand to earn £142.50 cashback in year one.
+With no annual fee, provided you pay off your balance in full each month, this card needn't cost you a penny.

 • Need to know: If you don't pay off your balance in full every month, you're likely to pay more in interest than you'd earn in cashback, and a 0% purchase or low rate card might be more suitable for you.
-You'll need to spend £3k per year to qualify for cashback on every £1 you spend using the card.
+You'll need to spend £3,000 per year to qualify for cashback.

 Check your eligibility